BSc (Hons) Sport and Exercise Science

 This course covers the three main disciplines of sport science: physiology (including nutrition), biomechanics and psychology.
 You’ll gain a fundamental understanding of physiology, anatomy, psychology, biomechanics, sports performance, biochemistry, nutrition, and strength and conditioning – and then apply your knowledge through practical classes and research.
 During your studies you’ll have many opportunities to use our state of-the art human performance labs, where you’ll learn to assess and improve sporting performance, as well as gain invaluable knowledge on the role exercise plays in improving health and wellbeing.

 You’ll also develop the analytical, written and verbal skills expected by employers.
 Furthermore, this course is a National Strength and Conditioning Association (NSCA) recognised undergraduate programme, allowing students to complete the Certified Strength and Conditioning Specialist qualification near graduation.

 Why choose this course?

 Our excellent facilities ensure we can deliver a comprehensive programme of practical work to support lecture material.
 A focus on Personal Transferable Skills throughout the first and second year enables you to develop competence in a range of skill areas which will be of benefit professionally and personally and which are essential to success in a competitive employment market.

-There are two dedicated sport science and therapy laboratories equipped with a range of treadmills, cycle ergometers and rowing machines.
-In addition, there is specialist physiology, biomechanical and biochemistry equipment, for example online gas analysers.
+There are two dedicated sports science and therapy laboratories equipped with a range of treadmills, cycle ergometers and rowing machines.
+In addition, there is specialist physiology, biomechanical and biochemistry equipment, for example, online gas analysers.
 Find out more about our facilities.
 You can also make use of the University’s £15 million Hertfordshire Sports Village at the de Havilland campus.